• Skip to primary navigation

 Day 6: Aswan

-In the afternoon we set sail back toward Luxor, riding fast on the downstream current while we enjoy the amenities of the ship, including another afternoon tea on the deck as we watch the ever-changing life along the river.
-We will spend tonight docked at Kom Ombo.
+In the afternoon we set sail back north toward Luxor, riding fast on the downstream current.
+We can enjoy the amenities of the ship, including another afternoon tea on the deck as we watch the ever-changing life along the river.
+We will spend tonight docked in Edfu.

 Day 8: Life along the Riverbank